 7. Venice Beach Boardwalk

-The crowded boardwalk of Venice Beach in Los Angeles on a sunny and bright summer day.
+The crowded boardwalk of Venice Beach in Los Angeles.

-The crowded boardwalk of Venice Beach in Los Angeles on a sunny and bright summer day.
+The crowded boardwalk of Venice Beach in Los Angeles.

 An eclectic blend of street performers, skaters, artists, and vendors make the Venice Beach Boardwalk a unique and vibrant attraction.
 It captures the spirit of Los Angeles’ beach culture and offers a fascinating glimpse into the city’s bohemian side.